Animal welfare advice for autumn

 As temperatures drop and it gets dark earlier, we receive many calls about the welfare of pets and wildlife.
-Check out our top tips to keeping animals safe and warm in autumn.
+Check out our top tips for keeping animals safe and warm in autumn.

-Always wear reflective clothing to make yourself visible when walking near roads in the dark.
-And don't forget your pets!
-Fit your dog and cat with a reflective collar - but make sure only a quick release collar is used for a cat.
+Just as you should always wear reflective clothing to make yourself visible when walking near roads in the dark, don't forget your pets!
+Fit your dog and cat with a reflective collar - but make sure you only use a quick release collar for a cat.

-Road accidents involving deer are common throughout the year, but especially during the rut, which can occur from mid-July to December (depending on the species).
+As the nights grow longer, we see more injured wild animals coming into our care who've been involved in road traffic accidents.
+Accidents involving deer are especially common during the rut, which can occur from mid-July to December (depending on the species).

-Drivers should take note of deer warning signs, drive with extreme caution (especially early morning and evening) and report collisions to the police.
-Read Road traffic accidents involving deer (PDF 604KB).
+Take note of warning signs, drive with extreme caution (especially early morning and evening) and report collisions with deer to the police.

 Fireworks and bonfires during the festive season

-This Bonfire night building bonfires as close to time of lighting as possible, and checking them thoroughly for animals before lighting, can help save the lives of hedgehogs and other small animals.
+If possible build bonfires close to the time of lighting, and check them thoroughly for animals before lighting.
+This can help save the lives of hedgehogs and other small animals.

 Bats look for suitable hibernation sites around October.
 Pipistrelles are the most likely to roost in buildings during winter.
-Bats and their roosts are protected by law in the UK - so you must not disturb or harm them in any way.
-Find out more about bats and the law on www.bats.org.uk.
+Bats and their roosts are protected by law in the UK - so you mustn't disturb or harm them in any way.
+Find out more about bats and the law.